massud/boris-bikes/README.md

 :page_facing_up: Boris Bikes Tutorial :page_facing_up:
 ===========
 This is the first tutorial from week 1 at Makers Academy!
-It was also my first experience with pair-programming; I partnered with [Massud](https://github.com/massud).
+It was also our first experience with pair-programming; This exercise was done by [Guillaume](https://github.com/GBouffard) and [Massud](https://github.com/massud).

 Boris Bikes is a Bike rental system in London, that allow users to rent and drop off bikes all over the city.